PlanterApp/planter_blog/content/posts/rainwater-and-irrigation/index.md

 Storing rainwater is the best way to keep some of these benefits coming to your garden between rainfall events.
 While stored rainwater won’t recreate all of the environmental effects of rainfall itself, you should still see improved plant growth.

-You can read Erin’s article on rainwater harvesting here for a great breakdown <https://blog.planter.garden/posts/rainwater-harvesting/>
+You can read Erin’s article on rainwater harvesting here for a great breakdown: [Rainwater Harvesting](https://blog.planter.garden/posts/rainwater-harvesting/)

 Using stored rainwater to irrigate plants will: